aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Task 3: Test the connection between the VMs

+In this task, you'll be testing the connection between the ManufacturingVM (in the ManufacturingVnet) and testvm1 (in the CoreServicesVnet).
+The goal is to verify that there's no connection to testvm1 using the Test-NetConnection cmdlet.

 1. On the ManufacturingVM, Right click on start and select windows PowerShell.

 1. Use the following command to verify that there is no connection to testvm1 on CoreServicesVnet.
 Be sure to use the IPv4 address for testvm1.